An AR-15 designed for children shocks even the most jaded gun-control advocates

 The JR-15 is a .22 caliber rifle, meaning it takes bullets of a .22-inch diameter; .22 caliber rifles are common as starter rifles because their shots are slightly slower than the cartridges used in an AR-15, with lower recoil—less painful for little shoulders.
 But, says Busse, to tout a .22 as safe is a myth.
 (The NRA brushes it off as never “a hard-hitter.”)
 It’s still a semi-automatic rifle that most would consider an assault weapon.
 “Believe me, you do not want to get shot with a .22,” he says.
 “To say that they’re nonlethal—that’s a joke.”

-Specifications aside, the appeal to children is clear: WEE1’s colorful logo comprises two skulls, depicted as a little boy and girl, sucking on pacifiers, and with a gun target over one eye.
-The branding “keeps the wow factor with the kids,” it says on the site; the logos come on glow-in-the-dark children’s baseball caps, too.
+Specifications aside, the appeal to children is clear: WEE1’s colorful logo comprises two skulls, depicted as a little boy and girl, sucking on pacifiers, and with a gun sight over one eye.
+The branding “keeps the wow factor with the kids”; the logos come on glow-in-the-dark children’s baseball caps, too.

 Gun manufacturers have sold semiautomatic rifles targeted to kids in the past.
 Josh Sugarmann, founder and executive director of Violence Policy Center, a gun control advocacy group, published a study in 2016 called “Start Them Young.”
 It lays out a whole list of past examples, including a Smith & Wesson M&P .22 rifle (M&P stands for Military and Police) made in vibrant colors, like pink platinum and harvest-moon orange.
 Another company, Marlin, made a model that NRA Family praised, writing in 2014: “These rifles are not just sized for kids—they’re completely designed for kids.”

 But Sugarmann says WEE1 is more aggressively targeting kids with a product that’s explicitly a starter AR-15.
 “That’s something we’ve never seen before,” he says.
-“I think what makes the WEE1 JR-15 really just so horrific is the fact that it’s selling the quiet part out loud.
+“I think what makes the WEE1 JR-15 really just so horrific is the fact that it’s saying the quiet part out loud.
 There’s no shame.”
 (WEE1 did not respond to a request for an interview.)

 A new generation of consumers—and patriots